jayakiran642/Internship_projects/README.md

 Right Arrow: Move right
 The snake grows in length when it eats food (red circles).
 The game continues indefinitely unless the snake runs into itself, at which point the game resets.

+#4.Basic Calculator
+This is a basic calculator implemented in Python that allows users to perform addition, subtraction, multiplication, and division on any number of inputs.
+The user can enter as many numbers as they want, and the program will perform the selected operation.

+Features
+Addition: Sum all the numbers provided.
+Subtraction: Subtract all subsequent numbers from the first number.
+Multiplication: Multiply all the provided numbers.
+Division: Divide the first number by all subsequent numbers sequentially (with handling for division by zero).
+How to Use
+The program prompts the user to select an operation: Addition, Subtraction, Multiplication, Division, or Exit.
+The user is then asked to input numbers separated by spaces.
+The program will perform the chosen operation and display the result.
+The program runs continuously until the user selects the exit option.